Ryan Alexander Bloom: Music career

-Ryan joined the band Havok in 2007, replacing later Speedwolf drummer Richie Tice, and shortly afterward the band got an offer from famed metal label Candlelight Records with whom they ultimately signed a record deal.
+Ryan joined the band Havok in 2007, replacing later Speedwolf and Axeslasher drummer Richie Tice, and shortly afterward the band got an offer from famed metal label Candlelight Records with whom they ultimately signed a record deal.
 Ryan contributed drum tracks and lyrics to Havok's 2009 debut album Burn, and appeared in the music video for the song "Morbid Symmetry".
 Ryan toured with Havok for about 2 years, including the License to Thrash tour, but left Havok just before the official release of Burn.

 In 2010 Ryan briefly joined up with Five Iron Frenzy guitarist Micah Ortega to form a death metal band called Mordheim which recorded a short demo called Brutal Demonstrations before disbanding.
 In 2011 Ryan was hired to record percussion on Amara Grace's album Can't Keep A Sunrise Down.
 In 2012 he was contacted by Rob Hubbard of Synthetic Minister to record drums for a side project grunge/punk band called Amish Warfare.
 The resulting EP was titled Immaculate Misconception.

 In 2013, Ryan began working with Mackenzie Gault, of the platinum selling Denver band Flobots, teaching drums at her music school, Denver Music Tree.
 In June 2014, Ryan's website announced that he had joined the swedish death metal band Bloodstrike and had recorded a demo called Necrobirth.
 Bloodstrike features experienced band members including former members of Mausoleum Records artist Silencer and Root of All Evil Records artist Somnus.
 Also in 2014, Ryan began teaching at the Aurora, CO branch of the School of Rock, a chain of rock-oriented music schools.
 In the late summer of 2015, Ryan's band Bloodstrike announced that they had signed with Redefining Darkness Records and would be releasing the full-length album, In Death We Rot on September 25.

 In 2017, Ryan recorded a second album with Bloodstrike called Execution of Violence with a release date of October 13.
 Bloodstrike subsequently toured with Brazil's Forceps on their Mastering Extinction US tour.
 Also in 2017, Ryan began filling in for Denver heavy metal and hard rock outfit Immortal Sÿnn as a live session drummer while regular drummer Axel Berrios was indisposed.
 This post would last into the summer of 2018 and included the US leg of Immortal Sÿnn's first tour.

 Since 2019, Bloom has been on the Topper Marching Band staff at Los Alamos High School in New Mexico.

+In 2025, Ryan released an EP with Bloodstrike called Weapons of Steel and he became and endorser of Vater Percussion sticks and mallets as an educator.